Accidents & Injuries

 Complaints and inspections relating to rental property, vacant lots health

 hazards and nuisances.
-Lists housing code agencies in Metro Atlanta.
+May lists housing code agencies in Metro Atlanta.

 Use Internet phone books and reverse lookups to find out who your neighbors are